Aishwaryajakka/infsci2711_finalproject/README.md

 ## Data Description

-The dataset has the following attributes:
+The dataset has the following attributes:<br/>
 1.InvoiceNo: Invoice number.
 Nominal.
 A 6-digit integral number uniquely assigned to each transaction.
 If this code starts with the letter 'c', it indicates a cancellation. <br/>
 2.StockCode: Product (item) code.
 Nominal.
 A 5-digit integral number uniquely assigned to each distinct product.<br/>
 3.Description: Product (item) name.
 Nominal.<br/>